Vish-45/Centralised-Monitoring-And-Control-System/README.md

 TO USE IN WAN USE YOUR GLOBAL IP WITH APPROPRIATE PORT FORWARDING ON THE ROUTER. refer https://www.wikihow.com/Set-Up-Port-Forwarding-on-a-Router
->NOTE for best results use the mothership on Kali linux .however it will work on any system with python installed.
+>NOTE for best results use the MotherNode on Kali linux .however it will work on any system with python installed.

 ## AGENT
 >NOTE agent is by the name of client.py don't rename it to anything other than putty.(required for the persistence functionality